By: Wade Frazier

 Health and Environment

-Jack La Lanne is a true American original.
-Although his original influence in matters of health, Paul Bragg, was a charlatan, La Lanne is genuine, still going strong in his nineties.
+Jack La Lanne was a true American original.
+Although his original influence in matters of health, Paul Bragg, was a charlatan, La Lanne was genuine, living to be 96.

 Dean Ornish - Can we reverse heart disease and hardening of the arteries without drugs and surgery?
 He is the professional descendant of the people who saved my father's life.
 He was a doctor to the president.